The Best STD Dating Sites

 Other notable STD dating sites

 In addition to our top picks, many other STD dating sites are available.
-These options did not make our recommendation list because they didn’t compete with the top choices across our fundamental criteria (cost, size of the dating pool, site features, privacy, and community).
-But, they do have their own unique features that may appeal to some daters.
+These options did not make our recommendation list because they didn’t compete with the top choices across our fundamental criteria.
+But they do have their own unique features that may appeal to some daters, like inexpensive premium trials, a broad international reach, or low overall rates.
 We want you to have the full picture of what’s available to you in the landscape of STD dating.

 HSV Singles

 HSV Singles is a dating site for those living with herpes.
 It emphasizes an accepting and welcoming environment to find friendships and romance.
 You can create a profile for free, but you’ll have to purchase a membership to message other users.
-You can try a 5-day trial for $1 per day or buy a subscription:
+You can try a 5-day trial for $1 per day or buy a subscription.
+A one-month subscription is $25, while a three-month subscription costs $50.

 PosDate

 PosDate is geared towards HIV-positive people.
-A unique feature of this site is that it is available in many areas outside of the US, including Australia, New Zealand, and the UK.
+A unique feature of this site is that it’s available in many areas outside of the U.S., including Australia, New Zealand, and the UK.
 A free account allows you to create a profile, upload photos, and search profiles.
 A paid version gives you access to the full functionality of the site.
-You can try a 5-day trial for $7 or become a full member:
+You can try a 5-day trial for $7 or become a full member.
+Membership costs $50 for one month, $67 for three months, and $142 for a full year.

 HIVnet